fluxninja/aperture/docs/content/concepts/policies/policy-blueprints.md

   --config CONFIG  jsonnet file with blueprint configuration
 ```

-This script takes as options an output directory path, where JSON files will be
+This script takes as options an output directory path where JSON files will be
-saved under, and a path to a `config.libsonnet` file with local blueprint
+saved and a path to a `config.libsonnet` file with local blueprint
 configuration.
-It also takes BLUEPRINT argument, which is a path to the
+It also takes the BLUEPRINT argument, which is a path to the
-blueprint under `blueprints/` directory.
+blueprint under the `blueprints/` directory.

-Under `blueprints/` directory, there are all currently available blueprints,
+Under the `blueprints/` directory, the currently available blueprints can be found.
-each one constiting of at least two files: `config.libsonnet` and
+Each blueprint consists of at least two files: `config.libsonnet` and
 `main.libsonnet`. `main.libsonnet` bundles actual policy and dashboard code
 (available under `lib/1.0`) into blueprints, and `config.libsonnet` comes with
 the default configuration for the given policy.
-This is what can be overriden by
+This can be overriden by the
-`--config` option passed to `aperture-generate.py` script.
+`--config` option passed to the `aperture-generate.py` script.

-Custom configuration will be merged with blueprints' `config.libsonnet`
+Custom configurations will be merged with blueprints' `config.libsonnet`
 resulting in the final configuration, according to jsonnet language rules: keys
-can be overwritten by reusing them in custom configuration, and nested objects
+can be overwritten by reusing them in the custom configuration and nested objects
 can be merged by using `+:` operator.
-Check `examples/` directory for more
+Check the `examples/` directory for more
 information.

-The full command, using demoapp-latency-grand example, looks like that:
+The full command using the demoapp-latency-grand example looks like this:

 ```sh
 jb install